schaefer-dev/schaefer-dev.github.io/index.md

 ## University Courses

-Here is a table which provides an overview of courses I visited during my time at Saarland University so far.
+Here is a table which provides an overview of courses I took during my time at Saarland University so far.

 Year | Term | Course Description
 -----|-------|--------